cebuladominik/ml-classification-pipeline/README.md

 ## Key Methodologies Implemented

 ### 1. Handling Imbalanced Classes
 The raw dataset contained 609 records with a severe class imbalance (approximately 88% to 12% ratio).
-To prevent the model from favoring the majority class, dynamic class weighting (`class_weight='balanced'`) was implemented across all algorithms.
+To prevent the model from favoring the majority class, dynamic class weighting (`class_weight='balanced'`) was implemented across algorithms.

 ### 2. Dimensionality Reduction & Feature Selection
 The initial dataset featured tens of thousands of variables (60,000+ features).
 To eliminate statistical noise and prevent overfitting, I applied the Mutual Information algorithm to extract the top 100 most critical features with the highest predictive power.